Electricity sector in Pakistan: Governance and sector reform

-Recent reforms include the unbundling and corporatization of the Water and Power Development Authority (WAPDA) into 10 regional distribution companies, 4 government-owned thermal power generation companies and a transmission company, the National Transmission and Despatch Company.
+Recent reforms include the unbundling and corporatization of the Water and Power Development Authority (WAPDA) into 10 regional distribution companies, four government-owned thermal power generation companies and a transmission company, the National Transmission and Despatch Company.
 The hydropower plants were retained by WAPDA as WAPDA Hydroelectric.
 All are fully owned by the government.
 K-Electric Limited (formally known as Karachi Electric Supply Company), which is responsible for power generation and distribution in the Karachi area, is listed on the stock exchanges and is privately owned.
 Privately owned independent power producers generated 53% of the country's power in FY2016.

-In 2019, Alternative and Renewable Energy policy was introduced to promote renewable energy in the country and reduce carbon footprint and greenhouse gas emissions.
+In 2019, the Alternative and Renewable Energy policy was introduced to promote renewable energy in the country and reduce carbon footprint and greenhouse gas emissions.
 The policy aimed to increase share of green energy to 20% by 2025 and 30% by 2030.
 As of FY2024, only 6.25% of installed capacity of electricity in Pakistan was from renewables.